KKMahogany/informatics_data/README.md

 Basically this repo exists because I get tired thinking about/creating the same test cases over and over again, so here is a central place I put it all.

+Note to self: NEVER put data for problems here before the contests they are in!